Turbofan3360/Turbofan3360/README.md

 ##  :wave: Hello! ##

 I am currently an A-level student who is keen to learn as many aspects of programming as possible!
 I began coding Python, followed by Micropython.
-My current goal is learning to program in C for embedded systems (focusing on the ESP32 platform), which I'm really enjoying working on!
+Recently, I have been learning to program in C for embedded systems (focusing on the ESP32 platform), which I'm really enjoying!

 ### Current Projects: ###